jsicuran/NETWORK-OS-REST-API-BGP-STATUS-POLLER/README.md

 This is small and simple version of the application that is a hard coded to point to specific BGP devices.
 There is limited error correction and it is a non-HTTPS cookie version using single SSH based single login.

+Code is included for DELL OS10 switch REST API as well that utilizes differnt URL and schema to traverse.

 A GUI version will be available soon that utilizes improved error correction, adding additional peers and REST cookie use for secure single sign on use.
 Both GUI/Text versions can be “complied” for use as a single executable file.
 Can be used as part of an automation tool or code can be integrated into other automation tools/code.